 • Ability to stand firm on essential accounting and fiscal compliance and documentation needs; and

 Generous compensation package includes full medical & dental, retirement, fabulous colleagues, and a collaborative working environment.
 This position requires occasional evening or weekend commitments.
 PRA is a racial justice and equal opportunity/affirmative action employer.
 People of color, LGBTQ persons, and women are strongly encouraged to apply.

 How To Apply

-To apply please send a cover letter, resume, a writing sample, and references to email@example.com.
-Applications deadline is Aug 19, 2018.
+To apply please send a cover letter, resume, a writing sample, and references with Director of Finance and Operations in the subject line to email@example.com.
+Guaranteed review of application if submitted by October 26, 2018.